PlanetSpace

 but on 21 November 2007 PlanetSpace announced its COTS proposal would use a spacecraft provided by Lockheed Martin.
 This proposal did not include use of the Silver Dart.

+Planetspace is not in business as its corporate status was revoked by Canadian government due to non-compliance with filing requirements.
+Its last annual meeting was held in 2010 and no filings since then.

 Background

 The mission of PlanetSpace was to make space travel accessible to the general public.
 The company focused its main efforts on two major projects: the Canadian Arrow, and the Silver Dart, which was a proposed orbital spaceplane.